Identifying distressing or offensive content

 Things to think about

-Beyond the categories above, it's useful to think about the following things in relation to yourself:
+Beyond the categories above, it's useful to think about the following:

 What's happening at home